Residence Tax In Japan For Foreigners: An Easy 2025 Guide

 2. Pay your tax before leaving Japan

 If you're going to leave Japan, you'll still need to pay the due residence tax.
-If you cannot pay the taxes in advance before your departure, appoint a tax representative who is authorized to pay your resident tax on your behalf with the local government office by submitting an authorization notice.
+If you cannot pay the taxes in advance before your departure, appoint a tax representative, like MailMate, who is authorized to pay your resident tax on your behalf with the local government office by submitting an authorization notice.

 How can you reduce residence tax in Japan?